No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Central Theorem

-where $U_{s_i}$ acts only on the qubits in $s_i$.
-In this work, we restrict $U_{s_i} \in \clifford_{|s_i|}$ and call these gadgets Clifford k-fold transversal gadgets. \\ \\ Under this definition, $k$-fold transversal gadgets share a basic property with transversal gadgets and fold-transversal gadgets: If we have two gates $U$ and $V$ which are $k$-fold transversal for a given partition, then $UV$ is also $k$-fold transversal for that partition.
-Thus, the set of $k$-fold transversal gadgets for a given partition is a group.
-We now present the first theorem. \\ \\ \textbf{Theorem 1.} In order to implement the full Clifford group on stabilizer codes with $k$ logical qubits, we need at least Clifford $k$-fold transversal gadgets acting on the physical qubits. \\ \\ \textbf{Corollary.} There exists no stabilizer code which permits a Clifford transversal implementation of the full Clifford group on multiple logical qubits or a Clifford fold transversal implementation of the full Clifford group on more than two logical qubits. \\ \\ The corollary follows from the definition of the $k$-fold transversal gates.
-According to the convention introduced above, transversal gates are $1$-fold transversal gadgets and fold transversal gates are an example of $2$-fold transversal gadgets.
+\textbf{Theorem 1.} In order to implement the full Clifford group on stabilizer codes with $k$ logical qubits, we need at least Clifford $k$-fold transversal gadgets acting on the physical qubits.

+\textbf{Corollary.} There exists no stabilizer code which permits a Clifford transversal implementation of the full Clifford group on multiple logical qubits or a Clifford fold transversal implementation of the full Clifford group on more than two logical qubits.

+The corollary follows from the definition of the $k$-fold transversal gates.
 A simple example to illustrate Theorem 1 would be to consider $k$ blocks of the $[[7,1,3]]$ code.
 The full logical Clifford group can be performed for this code by using transversal gadgets in each code block and transversal CNOT gadgets between code blocks.
 However, we can also think of the aggregate code as a single $[[7k, k, 3]]$ code.
 Since the CNOT gates now act within a single code block, they are no longer transversal and are in fact $k$-fold transversal (as they act on one qubit from each block).
-Thus, this is a straightforward example of a stabilizer code having the full Clifford group on $k$ logical qubits implemented using Clifford $k$-fold transversal gadgets, which also shows our theorem is tight. \\ \\ We present another theorem that constraints the logical actions of code automorphisms at the physical level. \\ \\ \textbf{Theorem 2.} There exists no stabilizer code that admits the full Clifford group on multiple logical qubits implemented using code automorphisms. \\ \\ The above two theorems provide a fundamental constraint on the logical actions available for a stabilizer code using fault tolerant Clifford gadgets such as fold transversal gates and code automorphisms.
-This shows that in order to do the full Clifford group on multiple logical qubits in a fault tolerant manner, more complex constructions would be required.
+Thus, this is a straightforward example of a stabilizer code having the full Clifford group on $k$ logical qubits implemented using Clifford $k$-fold transversal gadgets, which also shows our theorem is tight.
+An important observation is that, if one instead considers k blocks of a CSS code encoding two logical qubits, yielding an $[[nk,2k,d]]$ code, then even in the presence of transversal inter-block CNOT gates, one can realize at most the full logical Clifford group on only k logical qubits.

+We present another theorem that constrains the logical actions of code automorphisms at the physical level.
+Code automorphisms, similar to $k$-fold transversal gadgets, form a group therefore any logical operation realizable through code automorphisms can be implemented with constant circuit depth.